Six tips to get rid of vaginal odor

 - Urinating immediately after sex.

 - Using a gentle, fragrance-free soap on the vulva only.
 Inserting soap into the vagina can alter vaginal pH, causing infections and a foul odor.
+Various fragrance free products can be purchased online.

 - Changing underwear daily, or when underwear is sweaty or soiled.